rkgofiitk/academic-issues.github.io/Topics/AI, ML & Data Science.md

 who submitted assigment copied.
 About 15% did not bother to submit assignments.
 They estimated the time to spend in coding can pay off better if they only work for their exams.
 I noticed a comment on Prof Sarangi's post that IIT graduates 25 years back used to write 50k lines of code in an average.
 Someone else tells that it is stupid to ask a Ph.
 D. student how many lines of code he has written.
 I am not sure if many of these readers are in timewraps.
-Most of them are successful today because they received training 20-25 years back when the Internet resources were not available.
-One of the tricks that works is an element of surprise.
-We used whatsapp based exam for remote conduct of exam, because our protocol had full of surprises for students in the beginning of COVID-19 lockdown.
+Most of them are successful today because they received training 20-25 years back.
+The only tricks that works today is an element of surprise.
+For example, we used whatsapp based exam for remote conduct of exam.
+We created a protocol which had full of surprises for students in the beginning of COVID-19 lockdown.
 Now I understand, that students use two computers simultaneously to search for solution and one for sending solutions.
 Thinking and learning goes to the basics of the understanding.
-As Turing says machine cannot thing.

 It is unfortunate craze promoted by industry honcos to create fissures in foundations of engineering education.
 I am not sure if industries are only driven by short term gains or see AI, ML and Data Science can really propel industry 4.0.